tidb-incubator/tide/README.md

 - Scaffold for adding new feature

-  - [x] Scaffold for tidb-dashboard repo
+  - [x] Scaffold for tidb-dashboard repo (add a new app in 10 seconds)
   - [ ] Scaffold for coprocess

 - TiUP Manager